 Spread 1 foot of tin foil on a clean surface lengthwise.
 Place green beans on top of the foil, lined up in the same general direction (see photo above for reference).
 Sprinkle with salt and pepper (to taste) and drizzle with ½ tbsp ghee.
 Wrap beans in the foil to create a pouch so that the foil is sealed but that there is no foil overlapping any of the sides; in other words, the beans should be wrapped in one layer of foil on all sides.
 Using a fork, poke the foil pouch 6 times on each side with the holes relatively evenly spaced (see photo above).
 Place the pouch on top or slightly to the side of the chicken (depending on how large your chicken is), ensuring that it is not obstructing the vent pipe on the lid of the Instant Pot (it shouldn’t even come close, but check, just to be safe).
 Close the lid, set pressure release valve to “Sealing,” hit the “Pressure Cook” or “Manual” button, and set timer for 2 minutes.

 Once the cooking cycle completes, quick release the pressure.
 Open the lid and carefully remove foil pouch of beans with a clean set of tongs, and place on a plate or in a bowl to cool.
 Remove chicken using the trivet and hot pads and place on a cutting board.
-Insert an instant read or meat thermometer in the thickest part of one of the chicken’s thighs, careful not to touch the bone.
+Insert an instant read thermometer in the thickest part of one of the chicken’s thighs, careful not to touch the bone.
 The chicken’s temperature needs to be at least 165° F (75° C) to safely consume.